 Although it may lead to confusion, try not to confuse when an account is not temporary and when it is temporary.
-Basically, an account is not temporary when it is permanent.
-However, there are some issues that you should be aware of in order to sharpen this definition.
+An account is not temporary when it is permanent.
+However, there are some issues that you should be aware of to sharpen this definition.

-If we had to understand quickly how the temporary account works, we would say that these are accounts that can be closed at the end of an accounting period.
+If we had to understand how the temporary account works quickly, we would say that these accounts can be closed at the end of an accounting period.
 They start in the next accounting period with a zero balance.

 What is a temporary account?

 A temporary account is an account that will be closed after a while.
 Generally, it will correspond to the accounting period.

 When the temporary account is closed, it has as a measurement element the transactions that will be significant during the accounting cycle they represent.
 In other words, they will not be used or relevant either for the previous accounting cycle or for the next one.

 Thus, these accounts are recognized in the income statement and allocated to the computation of company expenses and income.

 There are exceptions: the Giro account is closed after each accounting period.
 That account is not to be integrated into the income statement and is not considered a temporary account.
 In this case, it would be a profit and loss account.

 - Income account

 It is also possible to have a withdrawal account for sole proprietorships or partnerships.
 Within a temporary account, you can usually find items such as: